OpenRepeater/scripts/README.md

 #### Post Install Considerations:

-* Remove the install script.
-	* &#35; **`rm /root/2.2.x.zip`**
-	* &#35; **`rm /root/scripts-2.2.x -R`**
-* On the Raspberry Pi, the script will remove the "pi" user for security reasons.

-* Be sure to set your time zone as required.
-On the raspberry Pi, the can be done by running `raspi-config`

-* If you are building this for your own use, please change the root password to something that is more secure and not published.

 * CAUTION: You are responsible for securing your own device and this will largely depend on your installation and particular needs.

 ***Some common courtesies:*** This is a Work-In-Progress.
 If a script is broken, please report it via GitHub Issues but be polite about it.
 If you are capable, make the corrections and submit a pull request.
 We do this purely out of our desire to make ham radio Awesome.
 If you found this helpful, [consider supporting the project](https://openrepeater.com/donate)